tlestang/HPCBC-code-review-12102022/slides/slides.md

 ::: incremental

--   Regularly reflect process and follow good practices.
+-   Regularly reflect on process and follow trusted practices.
 -   Acknowledge code review as a worthy investment:
     -   "middle-term" benefits for individuals.
     -   Short and long term benefits for collectives.